Cyber spying, maritime disputes loom large in U.S.-China talks

 The officials said the U.S. would call on China and other countries to clarify their territorial claims by ensuring they are consistent with international law.

-"It is our observation that ambiguity about claims can be destabilising and can lead to confrontation and even conflict," the official said.
+"It is our observation that ambiguity about claims can be destabilizing and can lead to confrontation and even conflict," the official said.

 The United States has not taken sides in the disputes but has been critical of China's behaviour in the oil-and-gas-rich South China Sea, where the Philippines, Vietnam, Malaysia, Brunei and Taiwan have overlapping territorial claims.